juristr/fabiangosebrink.github.io/_posts/2016-04-26-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-2.md

 categories: articles
 ---

-## Angular2, ASP.NET WebAPI, Azure & Cordova, Cross Platform – My Private Hackathon Part 2

-In the last [## Angular2, ASP.NET WebAPI, Azure & Cordova, Cross Platform – My Private Hackathon Part 2

-In the last](http://offering.solutions/subclass: 'post tag-speeches'
+In the last

-disqus: true
-categories: articles
-disqus: true
-categories: articles/asp-net/angular2-asp-net-webapi-azure-my-private-hackathon/) I lost a few words about the REST-API the FoodChooser is talking to.
+In the last blogpost I lost a few words about the REST-API the FoodChooser is talking to.
 In this blog I want to talk about the clients I developed.

 Well I started coding an AngularJs 1.x Client with Typecript which is available here